The Russians Are Coming the Russians Are Coming: Plot

-A Soviet Navy submarine called Спрут (Octopus) draws too close to the New England coast one September morning when its captain wants to take a good look at America and runs aground on a sandbar near the fictional Gloucester Island, off the New England coast, with a population of about 200 local residents.
-Rather than radio for help and risk an embarrassing international incident, the captain sends a nine-man landing party, headed by his zampolit (Political officer) Lieutenant Yuri Rozanov, to find a motor launch to help free the submarine from the bar.
+One September morning, the Soviet Navy submarine Sprut (Octopus) draws too close to the New England coast when its captain wants to see North America and runs aground on a sandbar near Gloucester Island (a fictional island apparently loosely based on Martha's Vineyard) off the New England coast, with a population of about 200 people.
+Rather than radio for help and risk an embarrassing international incident, the captain sends a nine-man landing party, headed by his zampolit (Political Officer) Lieutenant Yuri Rozanov, to find a motor launch to help free the submarine.
 The men arrive at the house of Walt Whittaker, a vacationing playwright from New York City.
-Whittaker is eager to get his wife Elspeth and two children, obnoxious but precocious -year-old Pete and 3-year-old Annie, off the island now that summer is over.
+Whittaker is eager to get his wife Elspeth and children, Pete and Annie, off the island now that summer is over.

-Pete tells his disbelieving dad that "nine Russians with tommy guns" dressed in black uniforms are near the house, but Walt is soon met by Rozanov and one of his men, Alexei Kolchin, who identify themselves as strangers on the island and ask if there are any boats available.
-Walt is skeptical and asks if they are "Russians with machine guns," which startles Rozanov into admitting that they are Russians, and pulling a gun on Walt.
-Walt provides information on the lack of military and the small police forces of their island, and Rozanov promises no harm to the Whittakers if they hand over their station wagon.
+Pete tells his disbelieving dad that armed Russians are near the house, but Walt is soon met by Rozanov and one of his men, Alexei Kolchin, who identify themselves as strangers on the island and ask if there are any boats available.
+Walt is skeptical and asks if they are armed Russians.
+Startled, Rozanov admits that they are and pulls a gun on Walt.
+Rozanov promises no harm to the Whittakers if they surrender their station wagon.
 Elspeth provides the car keys, but before the Russians depart, Rozanov orders Alexei to prevent the Whittakers from fleeing.
-When Alison Palmer, an attractive 18-year-old neighbor who works as Annie's babysitter, arrives for work that day, they take her captive, as well.

-The Whittakers' station wagon quickly runs out of gasoline, forcing the Russians to walk.
-They steal an old sedan from Muriel Everett, the postmistress; she calls Alice Foss, the gossipy telephone switchboard operator, and before long, wild rumors about Russian parachutists and an air assault on the airport throw the entire island into confusion.
-Level-headed Police Chief Link Mattocks and his bumbling assistant Norman Jonas try to squelch an inept citizens' militia led by the blustering Fendall Hawkins.
+The station wagon quickly runs out of gasoline, forcing the Russians to walk.
+They steal an old sedan from Muriel Everett, the postmistress; she calls Alice Foss, the gossipy telephone switchboard operator, and soon, rumors about Russian parachutists and an air assault on the airport throw the island into confusion.
+Police Chief Link Mattocks and his deputy Norman Jonas try to squelch a "citizens' militia" led by Fendall Hawkins, head of the local VFW.

-Meanwhile, Walt, accompanied by Elspeth and Pete, manages to overpower Alexei, because the Russian is reluctant to hurt anyone.
-Alexei flees during the commotion, but when Walt, Elspeth, and Pete leave to find help, he returns to retrieve his weapon from the house, where only Alison and Annie remain.
-Alexei says that although he wants no fighting, he must obey his superiors in guarding the residence.
-He promises he will harm nobody and offers to surrender his gun as proof.
-Alison tells him that she trusts him and does not want his firearm.
-Alexei and Alison become attracted to each other, take a walk along the beach with Annie, and find commonality despite their different cultures and the Cold War hostility between their countries.
+Meanwhile, Walt, Elspeth and Pete overpower Alexei when Alison Palmer, an 18-year-old neighbor and Annie's babysitter, arrives for work, giving them an opening.
+Alexei flees, but when Walt, Elspeth, and Pete leave to find help, he returns to retrieve his weapon from the house, where only Alison and Annie remain.
+Despite wanting no fighting, Alexei must obey his superiors in guarding the residence.
+He promises not to harm anyone and offers to surrender his gun as proof.
+Alison trusts him and does not want his firearm.